Serbian hip-hop: Early roots

-Serbian hip hop first started in the early 80s with the birth of b-boy crews.
-The first Serbian hip hop record release was Degout EP by The Master Scratch Band, which was released by Jugoton in 1984.
-The hip hop Scene in Serbia was not popularized until the demo band of teenagers Badvajzer (Budweiser) appeared in 1987 and became extremely popular.
+Serbian hip hop first started in the early 1980s with the birth of b-boy crews.
+The first Serbian hip-hop record release was Degout EP by The Master Scratch Band, which was released by Jugoton in 1984.
+The hip-hop scene in Serbia was not popularized until the demo band of teenagers Badvajzer (Budweiser) appeared in 1987, and became extremely popular.

 In the late 1980s and early 1990s, bands such as CYA, Green Kool Posse (Sunshine crew), Who Is The Best, Robin Hood, Double 1, Bez Kaucije, Crno-Bela Veza, and Jedva Smo Se Skupili came into being, all together starting the first hip hop scene in Serbia and the former Yugoslavia.

 First wave

-The music was spreading slowly until 1995, until Da li imaš pravo? by Gru was released, marking the beginning of the first wave of Serbian hip hop, which reached its peak in 1997–98, when many new groups started to break out from the underground: CYA, Ila, Voodoo Popeye, Sunshine, Bad Copy and the first horror rap underground group in Serbia, Sekcija Mraka.
+The music was spreading slowly until 1995, when Da li imaš pravo? by Gru was released, marking the beginning of the first wave of Serbian hip hop, which reached its peak in 1997–98.
+Around the same time, several new groups emerged.
+CYA, Ila (later Sha Ila), Voodoo Popeye, Sunshine, Bad Copy, Double1, Robin Hood (group), Ding Dong, Full Moon (Shorty & Juice), Straight Jackin, Belgrade Ghetto, 187 and Sekcija Mraka (the first horror rap underground group in Serbia) are a few of the many.
 Monteniggers, from Montenegro (at the time in a state union with Serbia), were another popular rap group.
-Just as the scene was taking off, the flood of new talent slowed to a trickle, probably due to the economic effects of the Kosovo War of 1999, which resulted in only a few hip hop albums released in 1999–2001.
+Just as the scene was taking off, there was a surge of new talent, likely due to the economic effects of the Kosovo War of 1999.
+This resulted in only a few hip hop albums released in the years between 1999–2001.